Salary Bands: What are they and why should you care?

 Without salary bands, unconscious bias can creep into salary negotiations.

-But when you have a formalised process for setting salaries for each specific role and level, you can improve trust by showing potential new hires, and existing employees, that their salaries are being set consistently and fairly.
+But when you have a formalised process for setting salaries for each specific role and level, you can improve trust by showing potential new hires (and existing employees) that their salaries are being set consistently and fairly.

-Improve budget planning
+Improving budget planning

-Without clear salary bands, it can be challenging to forecast upcoming overheads, because it’s unclear how much each pay review cycle could cost you in total.
-By having defined salary bands, it’s easier to calculate the maximum amount you’d need to allocate, assuming all employees progress to the next band at their upcoming review.
+Defined pay bands make it easier to calculate the maximum amount you’d need to allocate, assuming all employees progress to the next band at their upcoming review.

 What are the disadvantages of using salary bands?